-Other famous plus size models include Tara Lynn, Robyn Lawley, and Candice Huffine—but there’s also plenty of noteworthy rising plus size models, including La’Shaunae Stewart, Paloma Elsesser, Naomi Shimada, Vivian Eyo-Ephraim, and Tash Ncube.
+Other famous plus-size alternative models include Tara Lynn, Robyn Lawley, and Candice Huffine—but there’s also plenty of noteworthy rising plus-size models, including La’Shaunae Stewart, Paloma Elsesser, Naomi Shimada, Vivian Eyo-Ephraim, and Tash Ncube.

 How Can I Become a Plus Size Bikini Model?

-Though agencies specializing in swimsuit modeling do exist, and some larger agencies do have specific swim divisions, most plus size models for swim campaigns are picked from a regular plus size modeling roster.
-Be sure to include bikini or lingerie shots in your portfolio so that casting directors can keep you in mind for swimwear gigs.
+Some larger agencies have swimsuit divisions, but most plus-size models for swim campaigns are chosen from a regular plus-size modeling roster.
+Remember to include bikini or lingerie shots in your portfolio to be considered for swimwear roles.

-Height and size requirements are about the same for plus size bikini models as for other plus models.
-Generally, those casting plus size models for swimwear shoots are looking for people with an hourglass shape and visible muscle tone, but with brands constantly making their shoots more diverse, there’s more and more room being made for models of all shapes.
-Remember: here, more than ever, confidence is key!
+Height and size requirements are about the same for plus-size bikini models as for other plus models.
+Generally, those casting plus-size models for swimwear shoots seek hourglass figures with visible muscle tone, but as brands diversify their shoots, more room is being made for models of all shapes.
+Confidence is key here!